-In Kindergarten at GAA, we develop the whole child in a happy, play-based learning environment through the Primary Years Program (PYP).
+In Kindergarten at GAA, we develop the whole child in a happy, play-based learning environment through the Primary Years Programme (PYP).
 Through inquiry, we provide student-led learning in an engaging and collaborative process where children learn at their own developmental pace through the International Baccalaureate (IB) learner profiles, skills, attitudes, and concepts.
 In an environment that promotes innovation, respect, fun, differentiation, and learning, our students become internationally minded global citizens who are able to communicate, reflect, and interact effectively with the world around them.
 Come join our team on a journey of learning and discovery!

 We aim to support students on their journey to construct meaning from the world around them.
 The Kindergarten 1 curriculum is developed within a framework of four transdisciplinary units of inquiry and the Kindergarten 2 curriculum is developed within a framework of six transdisciplinary units of inquiry (UOI).
 These units encourage students to inquire into globally significant issues that address a central idea where students can apply their knowledge in a real world context.
 The foundation of our curriculum lies in our belief to educate the whole child.
 To this end, we focus on five specific skillsets throughout these units: